vanus-labs/docs/blog/2023-02-05-github-slack/index.md

 ##  Test Result

-Through the deployment of the above four parts, the components required to push github events to the notification system of slack have been deployed.
-The system can push arbitrary GitHub events to slack.
-And GitHub events can be filtered and processed through the filter and transformer capabilities of vanus.
+Through the deployment of the above four parts, the components required to push GitHub events to the notification system of Slack have been deployed.
+The system can push arbitrary GitHub events to Slack.
+And GitHub events can be filtered and processed through the filter and transformer capabilities of Vanus.

 - Through a filter, developers can filter out other events and only post the GitHub events they are interested in.
 - Developers can process GitHub events through a transformer, extract key information from GitHub events, and arrange them according to their own needs.

-​    Create a vanus subscription and set a filter or transformer in the subscription to achieve the above requirements.
-This article provides an example of event delivery for readers' reference.

-   Get the event of Github star and post it to slack
+Create a Vanus subscription and set a filter or transformer in the subscription to achieve the above requirements.
+This article provides an example of event delivery for readers' reference: **Get the event of Github star and post it to Slack**.

-   Create a subscription in vanus, and set up a transformer to extract and edit key information.
+Create a subscription in Vanus, and set up a transformer to extract and edit key information.

 ```Plain
 vsctl subscription create  \